replit/kaboom/doc/25-platformer.md

 ```

-The `onUpdate()` function will update the state of the player's position in every frame. `camPos()` function will make the game screen or "camera" follow the player's movement as the game progresses.
+The `onUpdate()` function will update the state of the player's position in every frame.
+The `camPos()` function will make the game screen or "camera" follow the player's movement as the game progresses.

-The if statement in the update function will check if the player falls from a platform dies, in which case it will switch to the losing scene which we are yet to implement.
+The if statement in the update function will check if the player sprite falls from a platform and dies, in which case it will switch to the losing scene which we are yet to implement.

 ## Handling player movement

-To control our player's movements, we will use the keyboard arrow keys.
-We will also use the space key to make our player jump.
+We'll use the keyboard arrow keys to control our sprite's movements, and the space key to make it jump.
 Add the following code below the `onUpdate()` function to implement the control keys:

 ```javascript